 We offer the latest imaging and laboratory testing to detect and diagnose pancreas tumors and cysts.

 - Magnetic resonance imaging (MRI).
 A machine that uses a magnet, radio waves and a computer that makes detailed pictures of areas inside the body.
-A related test, magnetic resonance cholangiopancreatography (MRCP), looks at the ducts of the pancreas.
+A related test, magnetic resonance cholangiopancreatography (MRCP), looks at the ducts of the pancreas and the biliary system.

 - Magnetic resonance cholangiopancreatography (MRCP).
 This is a non-invasive way to look at the pancreatic and bile ducts using the same type of machine used for standard MRI scans.

 - Endoscopic ultrasound (EUS).
-This test is more accurate than abdominal ultrasound for diagnosing pancreatic cancer.
+This test is more accurate than abdominal ultrasound for evaluating and diagnosing pancreatic cancer.
 This test is done with a small ultrasound probe on the tip of an endoscope.
-Your doctor will use this thin, flexible tube to look inside the digestive tract.

 When imaging test results suggest pancreatic cancer, biopsy is often performed to confirm the diagnosis.
 A biopsy takes a sample of cells from the tumor.
-This sample is sent to our pathology experts for an analysis and staging.
+This sample is sent to our pathology experts for analysis.

-There are different biopsy options to check for pancreatic cancer, including:
+There are different biopsy options to evaluate for pancreatic cancer, including:

 - Endoscopic biopsy.
-This sample is taken during an endoscopy, where a thin, flexible, tube with a small video camera on the end is passed down the throat and into the small intestine near the pancreas.
-Your doctor will pass a needle down the tube and into the tumor to remove cells from the bile or pancreatic ducts.
+This sample is taken during an endoscopy, where a thin, flexible, tube with a small video camera on the end is passed into the small intestine near the pancreas.
+Your doctor will pass a needle down the tube and into the tumor to remove cells from the biliary system or pancreas.

 - Percutaneous (through the skin) biopsy.
-A thin, hollow needle is inserted through the skin over the abdomen and into the pancreas to remove a small piece of a tumor.
+A thin, hollow needle is inserted through the skin into the pancreas to remove a small piece of a tumor.

 - Surgical biopsy.
-It is rare to need a surgical biopsy.
-In most cases, they are only used if the surgeon believes cancer has spread beyond the pancreas.
+It is rare to need a surgical biopsy to make a diagnosis.
 A surgical biopsy will allow the surgeon to examine and possibly biopsy other organs in the abdomen.
-The most common way to do a surgical biopsy is to use laparoscopy (sometimes called keyhole surgery) where the surgeon makes several small incisions in the abdomen and inserts long, thin instruments, including a small camera.
+The most common way to do a surgical biopsy is to use laparoscopy (sometimes called keyhole surgery) where the surgeon makes several small incisions in the abdomen and uses long, thin instruments, including a small camera.

 How pancreatic cancer is staged

-Staging is a way to determine how much cancer is in your body and where it is located.
-Our team uses several methods to accurately diagnosis and stage your pancreatic cancer.
+Our team uses several methods to accurately diagnose and stage your pancreatic cancer.
 Accurate staging allows our team to offer you the best treatment options.

-We use a simple staging system when you are first diagnosed with pancreatic cancer to begin your treatment planning.
+We use a combination of radiologic and clinical staing when you are first diagnosed with pancreatic cancer to begin your treatment planning.

-The simple staging system divides pancreatic cancer into two groups:
+The staging system divides pancreatic cancer into two groups:

 - Tumor can be removed with surgery (resectable).
-If the cancer is only in the pancreas and your surgeon may be able to completely remove the tumor with surgery.
+If the cancer is limited to the pancreas, your surgeon can completely remove the tumor with surgery.
 (This typically includes most stage IA, IB, and IIA cancers in the TNM system.)
 While some cancers might appear to be resectable based on imaging tests, surgery may reveal that only some of the cancer can be removed.
 If this happens, the procedure will be stopped to avoid potential harm.